-Communicate observations or concerns related to hazards and errors to and the health care team patient, families, Organize multiple responsibilities and provide care in a timely manner † Informatics Navigate the electronic health record for patient information where application electronic health record for patient information where applications are the electronic health record for patient information where applications are the electronic health record for patient information where applications are the electronic health record for patient information where applications are the electronic health record for patient information where application is a second for the electronic formation in the electronic formation is a second for the electronic formation in the electronic formation is a second for the electronic formation in the electronic formation is a second formation in the electronic formation in the electronic formation in the electronic formation is a second formation in the electronic formation in the elect propriate for Document clear and concise responses to care in the electronic health appropriate for clinical setting record, where Identify information and clinical technology using critical thinking to and communicate data collect, process, Manage data, information, and knowledge of technology in an ethical manner Protect confidentiality of electronic health records Professionalism Demonstrate core professional values (caring, altruism, autonomy, intedignity, and social justice) Maintain professional behavior and appearance by adhering to Anderse School of Nursing dress code policy. on University, Comply with the Code of Ethics, Standards of Practice, and policies ar nd procedures of Anderson University, School of Nursing, and clinical partners.
-Accept constructive criticism and develop plan of action for improvements. nent Maintain a positive attitude and interact with inter-professional team n nembers, faculty, and fellow students in a positive, professional manner Provide evidence of preparation for clinical learning experiences Arrive to clinical experiences at assigned times Demonstrate expected behaviors and complete tasks in a timely manner er Accept individual responsibility and accountability for nursing interve and other actions Engage in self-evaluation + Assume responsibility for learning + + - - 1.000mic responsioner, for remaining Comments: MID-TERM : Student Signature Date Faculty Signature Date FINAL: Student Signature Date Faculty Signature Date
+Communicate observations or concerns related to hazards and errors to and the health care team patient, families, Organize multiple responsibilities and provide care in a timely manner Informatics Navigate the electronic health record for patient information where apple clinical setting propriate for Document clear and concise responses to care in the electronic health appropriate for clinical setting record, where Identify information and clinical technology using critical thinking to and communicate data collect, process, Manage data, information, and knowledge of technology in an ethical manner Protect confidentiality of electronic health records Professionalism Demonstrate core professional values (caring, altruism, autonomy, intedignity, and social justice) Maintain professional behavior and appearance by adhering to Anderse School of Nursing dress code policy. on University, Comply with the Code of Ethics, Standards of Practice, and policies are nd procedures of Anderson University, School of Nursing, and clinical partners.
+Accept constructive criticism and develop plan of action for improvements. nent Maintain a positive attitude and interact with inter-professional team n and fellow students in a positive, professional manner icinocis, faculty, Provide evidence of preparation for clinical learning experiences Arrive to clinical experiences at assigned times Demonstrate expected behaviors and complete tasks in a timely manner er Accept individual responsibility and accountability for nursing interve and other actions ntions, outcomes, Engage in self-evaluation Assume responsibility for learning Comments: MID-TERN м: Student Signature Date Faculty Signature Date FINAL: Student Signature Date Faculty Signature Date